 This class builds on the knowledge gained in the previous year by writing, producing and creating video programs for the class, the high school, the school district and the community.
 Students learn more about cable, satellite and web-based distribution channels.
 They build a portfolio and reel to help them further their education and employment opportunities.

-Note: Meets ICT and Math Experience requirement.
+Note: Meets ICT or Math Experience requirement.
 Course is offered at Nashua High South.
 North students must travel.
-College credit may be available

 Prerequisite: Video Production & Broadcasting 1 and NTC Director approval.